fog/fog/lib/fog/rackspace/docs/storage.md

 Fog provides both a **model** and **request** abstraction.
 The request abstraction provides the most efficient interface and the model abstraction wraps the request abstraction to provide a convenient `ActiveModel` like interface.

 ### Request Layer
-The request abstraction maps directly to the [Cloud Files™ API](http://docs.rackspace.com/files/api/v1/cf-devguide/content/Overview-d1e70.html).
+The request abstraction maps directly to the [Cloud Files API](http://docs.rackspace.com/files/api/v1/cf-devguide/content/Overview-d1e70.html).
 It provides the most efficient interface to the Rackspace Open Cloud.

 To see a list of requests supported by the storage service: